BoavistaLudwig/BoavistaLudwig/README.md

       ✅ German | English

       (1) Product Management
+      I come from a project management, venture building and entrepreneurial background.
+Today, I only offer digital remote work.
+But, all of that prior experience pays into my digital work.
       - Wordpress & Web  ⭐️⭐️⭐️⭐️
         - I work with Wordpress for +10 years and am fluent with Low/No-Code tools.
       - Mobile ⭐️⭐️
-        - I am currently in the process of preparing for a personal React Native project
+        - I am currently in the process of preparing for a personal React Native (mobile) project
       - Technical marketing ⭐️⭐️⭐️
         - I implement & work with GA, GTM, Hotjar, etc ...
-      - Project Management
-        - I come from a project management, venture building and entrepreneurship background.
-Today, I only offer digital remote work.
-But, all of that prior experience pays into my digital work.

       (2) Design
       I design for ages, but I used to hire designers for detailed work.
 At the beginning of the pandemic, I was a) hit by the bottleneck for talents and